 "Charming musical drama hits unexpected notes...
-An extremely engaging film showcased at this year’s Santa Barbara Film Festival.
+An extremely engaging film showcased at this year’s Santa Barbara International Film Festival.
 The Independents is a character drama with music (that) subverts all the cliches of the star-is-born story.
 Naughton deserves credit for an unconventional, sharply written script... proves there are plenty of offbeat ways to satisfy audiences without hewing to formula...
-Offscreen, Naughton, Rich Price & Brian Chartrand belong to singing group, The Sweet Remains, and although the film isn’t literally their story, it obviously has some parallels to their lives.
+Offscreen, Naughton, Rich Price & Brian Chartrand belong to singing group, The Sweet Remains, and although the film isn’t literally their story, it obviously has parallels...
 The film’s main virtue is the warmth it shows toward these three main characters and their sometimes desperate dreams...
-The film also has a nice sense of atmosphere.
+Also has a nice sense of atmosphere.
 New York locales and rural settings are equally well caught by cinematographer Piero Basso...
 Deserves to find an audience beyond the festival circuit."

 -THE HOLLYWOOD REPORTER